jamesdelaneyie/fileswiper/README.md

 # File*swiper*

 A tiny macOS app that lets you sort out the contents of a folder by swiping files into buckets.
-Built with Electron.

-### Features
+### ✨ Features:
 - ➡️ Swipe, drag, or throw files into the folder buckets to move them
 - 🖼️ File previews for all native macOS file types
-- 🖼️ Skip files by swiping them upwards
+- ⏭️ Skip files by swiping them upwards
 - 🗑️ Trash files by swiping them into the trash can
 - 🪣 Add up to 8 buckets at once to sort files into
 - 🔠 Sort files by name, size, and last modified date